aej11a/whirlpress.js/README.md

 # Headless Wordpress Starter Kit using RSC in Next.js 13

-A highly-performant headless starter kit for Wordpress.com and Jetpack sites, using React Server Components in Next.js 13.
+A highly-performant headless starter kit for Wordpress.com or Wordpress w/ Jetpack sites, using React Server Components in Next.js 13.

 - Automatically adopts Wordpress site icon and name
 - Routes setup mimicks native Wordpress pages for easier migration, plus additional routes
 - Most pages are entirely built with Server Components, minimal client-side JS
 - Simple theme, easy to customize
 - Built-in SEO including OG tags, dynamic OG images, and Structured Data for posts

+**Note**: This can be used for production today but is missing some recommended features like a sitemap and search.
+See the roadmap below.

 ## Getting Started